lachenmayer/SwiftEffect/readme.md

 }
 ```

-Interestingly, we can only run about 2.5k _howdy_s before the stack blows up.
+Interestingly, we can only run about 2.5k _howdys_ before the stack blows up.
 I would have expected this to be slightly larger, but maybe this is because we're running this inside a task / async context?

 In ZFS part 2, they implement a centralized `run` method, which pattern matches over the different `ZIO` case classes.
 I briefly attempted this solution the other day (on branch `centralized-run`), but I feel like it's impossible to implement this with the Swift type system.